ChristopherPope/tatter-fitness-api/readme.md

 # Database Design

-## Exercise Types
+## ExerciseTypes Table
-There are 4 types of exercises in TF:
+There are 4 types of exercises in TF, these are stored in the ***ExerciseTypes*** table.
 - Reps & Weight (e.g. Bench Press or Squat)
 - Cardio (e.g. Elliptical)
 - Duration & Weight (e.g. Timed Farmer's Carry)
 - Reps Only (e.g. Goodmornings or Leg Raises)

-## Exercise Modifiers
+## ExerciseModifiers Table
-When a workout is performed, certain modifiers may have been made to an exercise.
-Some modifiers are:
+When a workout is performed, modifiers may be made to the exercise.
+These are stored in the ***ExerciseModifiers*** table, some modifiers are:
 - Narrow Grip
 - Medium Grip
 - PBand
 - RBand

-Modifiers are stored in the ***ExerciseModifiers*** table.

 ## Storing a Workout
 A workout is stored in 4 tables: